catseye/Tamsin/README.markdown

     + dog dog dog
     ? expected 'cat' found 'dog'

-### Notes ###

-Maybe test-driven language design *not* "for the win" in all cases; it's excellent for evolving a design, but not so good for deep debugging.
-I had to actually write a dedicated test case which directly accessed the internals, to find the problem.

-This was only after refactoring the implementation two or three times.
-One of those times, I removed exceptions, so now the interpreter returns `(success, result)` tuples, where `success` is a boolean, and propagates parse errors itself.

-We "raise" a parse error only in the `LITERAL` AST node.

-We handle parse errors (backtrack) only in `OR` and `WHILE`, and in the ProductionScannerEngine logic (to provide that EOF if the scanning production failed.
-This can happen even in `peek()` at the end of a string, even after we've successfully parsed everything else.)

 ### More tests ###

 A literal string may contain escape sequences.
 Note, I hate escape sequences!